univention/univention-portal/docs/notifications/tech-design.md

     UI ->> UI: render Notifications
 ```

+## Special cases and corner cases

+A few cases need special consideration due to the change into a distributed
+system.
+State management and event handling can otherwise get out of sync and
+cause subtle issues.

+### Fetch latest notifications and starting the event stream

+Since we have two asynchronous requests for both actions, we cannot know if
+there were new notifications introduced between fetching the latest
+notifications and starting the event stream.

+This can lead to race conditions happening occasionally which would lead to very
+difficult to understand bugs.

+#### State

+Needs decision.

+Preferred solution: Remove the call to fetch the latest notifications, and
+extend the event stream endpoint, so that it can stream the relevant events
+again for the latest X notifications.
+This avoids the issue.

+#### Current implementation

+Currently the implementation does flag notifications as seen when they are
+streamed out as event or fetched via a request to retrieve the latest
+notifications.

+#### Option: Token

+Starting the event stream could accept a Token as query parameter.
+If given,
+then the API would ensure that for everything after this Token an event would be
+generated.

+The Token would be in included in the response of the request to fetch the
+latest notifications.

+#### Option: Avoid the request to fetch latest notifications

+An alternative could be to avoid the call to fetch the latest notifications at
+all.
+Instead the frontend would open up the event stream and via a query
+parameter request the last X notifications as well.

+The API would ensure to re-generate the events in the right order, so that all
+notifications are in the frontend.

+This avoids the problem.

 ## Interaction sequence examples

 The following examples show various aspects of the interaction patterns as a